kennytilton/flutter-mx/README.md

 You should see a Simulator appear.
 I get an iPhone 12 by default.
 Explore the `open` command for alternatives.

 BEWARE!
-If you forget this step to open a simulator, the next command will run for ages and _open a tab in your browser_.
+If you forget the step above to open a simulator, the next command will run for ages and _open a tab in your browser_.
 Close everything and start over.

 #### 3. Run the sample app.